linhongseba/ConnectedComponent/README.md

 A simple In-memory implementation for
    - finding connected component in undirected graphs
    - rooted random walk starting from each node
+   - A fast approximate rooted ranom walk starting from each node

 # Table of Content
 - [Compile and Installation](#compile-and-installation)